Cholmes24/JID-0338/README.md

     * Install npm on your machine using the instructions found at https://www.npmjs.com/get-npm.

-    * Install yarn by typing in the command npm install yarn
+    * Install yarn by typing in the command `npm install yarn`

-    * Navigate to the JID-0338/React Front End folder in the command line and type in the command yarn
+    * Navigate to the JID-0338/React Front End folder in the command line and type in the command `yarn`

-    * Install the expo client by using the command: npm install -g expo-cli
+    * Install the expo client by using the command `npm install -g expo-cli`